ADHD and College

 ADHD in college often looks less like “not trying” and more like difficulty starting, organizing, prioritizing, remembering, and following through.

-Deadlines sneak up because everything lives in different places.
+• Deadlines sneak up because assignments, emails, syllabi, Canvas, and reminders are all in different places.

 Practical Support for Executive Functioning